42BV/rest-secure-spring-boot-starter/README.md

 </dependency>
 ```
 - Provide your application with a `crowd.properties` by adding it to the classpath.
 For more information on this file see: [Atlassian documentation](https://confluence.atlassian.com/crowd/integrating-crowd-with-spring-security-174752019.html) chapter 2.3.
-- If you want to map crowd groups to your custom application user roles you can provide your application with a `crowd-group-to-role.properties` by adding it to the classpath:
+- If you want to map crowd groups to your custom application user roles you can provide these to your application.yml:

  ```
+ rest-secure:
+   crowd-group-to-role-mappings:
- crowd-admin-group = ADMIN
+     crowd-admin-group: ADMIN
+     crowd-user-group: USER
  ```
 - Put an implementation of `AbstractUserDetailsService<CrowdUser>` in your unittest configuration to be able to run spring boot webmvc tests: